-Although we understand adoption is one path to finding care for a child, we favour local possibilities to be exhausted first.
-If you would like to support one of the children in our care to receive all they need to thrive, you can sponsor a child.
+Although we understand adoption is one path to finding care for a child, we believe that local possibilities to be exhausted first.
+If you would like to support one of the children in our care so that they can receive all they need to thrive, you are welcome to sponsor a child.